59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

 Added Oklahoma State coach Mike Gundy, after the worst loss of his tenure at the school — which came days after he raised eyebrows by discussing the NIL investment disparity between the programs: “Sometimes, you're going to play people that have the ability to run away from you.”

-Texas Tech paid Kent State $1.5 million for their game on Saturday, which probably didn't give the Golden Flashes a whole lot of consolation when they saw 48-0 on the scoreboard at halftime.
+Alabama paid Louisiana-Monroe nearly $2 million.
+Texas Tech paid Kent State $1.5 million, which probably didn't give the Golden Flashes a whole lot of consolation when they saw 48-0 on the scoreboard at halftime.

 “Not the way we wanted to start. ...
 Proud of the resolve of the team and responding the way they did in the second half,” Kent State interim coach Mark Carney said.

 A similar situation found Kent State last season, too.
 On Sept.
-14, 2024, the halftime deficit the Golden Flashes faced was considerably worse — Tennessee took a 65-0 lead into the locker room on its way to a 71-0 win.
+14, 2024, the halftime deficit the Golden Flashes faced was worse — Tennessee took a 65-0 lead at the break and won 71-0.

-That said, big payouts don't always guarantee one-sided scores.
-No. 8 Clemson, favored by 31 points according to BetMGM Sportsbook, paid Troy $1.5 million to play Saturday; Troy jumped out to a 16-0 lead in the second quarter, before Clemson settled in and won 27-16.
+“Obviously, it does a lot for your athletic department. ...
+This is an incredible opportunity for us,” ETSU coach Will Healy said.

-Notre Dame famously paid Northern Illinois $1.4 million for a game last season that the Fighting Irish lost, and Penn State paid FIU $1.6 million for Saturday's game in Happy Valley.
+Big payouts don't always guarantee one-sided scores.
+No. 8 Clemson, favored by 31 points according to BetMGM Sportsbook, paid Troy $1.5 million; Troy jumped out to a 16-0 lead in the second quarter, before Clemson settled in and won 27-16.

-FIU evidently showed up ready to earn that money: No. 2 Penn State went into the locker room with only a 10-0 lead, then pulled away after halftime for a 34-0 win — getting its last 14 points in the final 3:29.
+No. 2 Penn State paid FIU $1.6 million for their game in Happy Valley.
+FIU showed up ready to earn that money: Penn State led only 10-0 at the half and got a 34-0 win — getting its last 14 points in the final 3:29.

 “Learned a lot about these guys today,” FIU coach Willie Simmons said.
 “I think a foundation was laid today that could help us propel through the rest of the season.”